yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 "Continuous attention to technical excellence and good design enhances agility."

 That's a perfect principle that says so much and doesn't say anything at the same time.
-What exactly is "attention"?
+What exactly is "attention?"
 I can explain.
 It means [rules and policies]({% pst 2015/oct/2015-10-13-competition-without-rules %}).
 First of all, any policy means [punishment]({% pst 2016/jan/2016-01-05-how-to-punish-employees %}) to those who violate rules.
 Thus, if an Agile team really means continuous